raspberrypilearning/surprise-animation/en/quiz1/question_3.md

   --- feedback ---

- The setup part resets your animation.
-It needs to come first so your animation can be run again in the same way.
+ The 'setup' part resets your animation.
+It needs to come first so that your animation can be run again in the same way.

   --- /feedback ---